How is ConnectYard licensed?

 If I join ConnectYard using Facebook, will my wall, photos, etc. be shared?

 No. One of the benefits of using ConnectYard is that it allows users to connect without having to "friend" each other and reveal their profile wall, photos, notes and boxes.
-In fact, the only information that is publicly shared from your Facebook profile is your name and profile picture, if you choose.

 How does ConnectYard protect secure information?

 ConnectYard recognizes and values the trust placed in us as a third-party application and does all in its power to protect the information entrusted to us.
 By adhering to industry standard security protocols, ConnectYard provides a safe and secure environment for students, staff and faculty to interact, collaborate, and stay up-to-date on events and services.